wernsey/d.awk/README.md

 	- The issue seems that the older Mawk was created while POSIX was still in draft and misses some regex features like character classes, i.e. `[:space:]`, which are quite important for `d.awk` (see [here][awk-libs])
+- [ ] Speaking of which, I've been using gawk mostly and I should try using the other Awks (mawk, nawk etc) to just make sure it's portable.
 - The table of contents is in a `<div>` that ends up inside a `<p>`, which is incorrect.
-- The Mermaid styles doesn't change if dark-mode is toggled, but it turned out to be surprisingly difficult.
+- The Mermaid styles doesn't change if dark-mode is toggled, and it turned out to be surprisingly difficult to fix.
   - I've settled on using `'neutral'` as the default theme, which works in light and dark modes.
 - I've considered adding support for [typograms][] but it seems it is no longer